ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Also having just a boolean to track if backend is running.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Couple of varaibles grouped into struct.

 ## Commit #415
 ### Hash